antoine1anthony/Doc2Bot/README.md

 ### chatgpt.py

-Defines `IntegratedChatGPT`, a class that manages interactions with GPT-4, handling conversation history, API interactions, and managing responses with and without context from ChromaDB.
+Defines `Doc2BotGPT`, a class that manages interactions with GPT-4, handling conversation history, API interactions, and managing responses with and without context from ChromaDB.

 ### chroma_integration.py